sandyjernigan/Sprint-Challenge-Applied-Javascript/README.md

 > An event listener is the callback when an event happens.
 The event listener will watch the page for a event to occur, if this event happens then the callback will run.

 4. Why would we convert a NodeList into an Array?

+> We concert a Nodelist into an array to be able to use the array methods.
+This can be easier to callback and sort thru.
+It is not always necessary to convert the nodelist.
+For example, if you only want to loop thru each element a .forEach will work on the Nodelist.
+However if you want to call just one element sometimes converting to the array can be eaiser to callback.
+Also, .filter, .map, and other array methods will not work with the Nodelist, so converting to an array is very useful when you want to use these methods.

 5. What is a component?